This assumes that

 Then type the sensitivity of your transducer as shown below.

-If you want to perform the calibration, click the button to open the dialog shown
+If you want to perform the calibration, click the

 below